Daniel Feetham: Political career

-He obtained a history degree from the University of Reading and a law degree from the University of Manchester.
-He is a barrister in England and Gibraltar and a Member of the Gibraltar Parliament.
+Daniel Feetham had been active in politics since 2000.
+He addressed the UN Fourth Committee on the decolonisation of Gibraltar in 2002 and 2003 advocating devolved integration with the United Kingdom.
+In 2004, he introduced the then leader of the Conservative Party, Michael Howard, to the international press for the launch of the first European Elections in which Gibraltar was allowed to vote as part of the South West of England region and helped manage the campaign in Gibraltar for the Conservative Party.
+The Conservative Party polled over two-thirds of the Gibraltar vote, with no other party exceeding 10% support.
 From 2004 to 2006 he was a member of the Gibraltar delegation that negotiated a new Constitution with the UK and co-ordinated the yes vote campaign in the referendum on the new Constitution in 2006.
 The new Constitution was adopted in Gibraltar in 2007.